This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

 What is Black Seed Oil

 Black Seed, Nigella sativa is an annual flowering plant that is native to North Africa and southwestern Asia.
-The seeds and the oil from the seeds have been used since ages for medicinal and culinary purposes.
+The seeds and the oil from the seeds have been used for medicinal and culinary purposes for centuries.
 It is used worldwide as a spice oil and adds amazing flavors to many dishes.
 And in traditional medicine and naturopathy, it is credited with many medicinal benefits and has been used for everything from just treading toothache and gum disease, to skin diseases to boosting the immune system.

 Extraction of Black seed oil

 Nigella Sativa oil (Black seed oil) mainly consists of unsaturated fatty acids, essential oils, a variety of vitamins, and other trace elements.

 Terpenes are organic compounds produced by a variety of plants to deter plant-eating insects and parasites.
 Carvacrol and Thymols found in Nigella sativa have toxic and repellent properties against ticks and mosquitoes.
 Carvacrol shows ovicidal and larvicidal activity against ticks.